 I am always on the look out for ways to reduce my family’s carbon footprint, while also making sure we don’t go broke in doing so.
 I have compiled a list of some easy things you can do to minimize your waste by swapping out things that you would normally discard, for items that you can reuse or recycle afterwards.

 I love Amazon because it means I don’t have to drag my clown car of children to the store, so I’ve used direct links for all of the products.
 You can click on any picture and it will take you directly to Amazon’s listing.
-I wanted to include some visuals so you could easily see what I’m referring to.
-If you can find it elsewhere– go for it!
+I wanted to include some visuals so you could easily see what I’m referring to, plus every purchase made through my links helps support this blog.
+But if you can find it elsewhere– go for it!
 The point is to make the eco-friendly switch.

 I have slowly been trying to swap out as many items that I throw away for things that I can wash, recycle or compost.
 Sometimes making a difference in the amount of waste you create can seem daunting, but if you take it one thing at a time it’s a very doable thing.